Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Materials and Methods

 where $i(k)$ represents the nearest solvent particle to the $k$-th colloid particle.

-At each step, we implement the following algorithm: \begin{enumerate} \item We identify the neighboring particles around the agent's thruster particles located between the agent radius ($R_\text{col}$ for the colloid; $r_c$ for the polymer) and the ``hydrodynamic'' radius $R_H$. \item We compute the force field $\boldsymbol{f}_H$ in Eq. (\ref{ec:force_on_solvent}) at each of the neighbors positions, consistently with the agents orientation.
-The norm of the total distributed force is also computed. \item For each neighbor, \item[] \begin{enumerate} \item[3.1] we apply the corresponding normalized force; \item[3.2] we find the nearest agent particle and apply the same and opposite force. \end{enumerate} \end{enumerate}
+At each step, we implement the following algorithm: \begin{enumerate} \item Starting from a reference microswimmer, we identify the neighboring solvent particles around the swimmer's thruster particles located between the swimmer's radius ($R_\text{col}$ for the colloid; $r_c$ for the polymer) and the ``hydrodynamic'' radius $R_H$. \item We compute the force field $\boldsymbol{f}_H$ in Eq. (\ref{ec:force_on_solvent}) at each of the neighbors positions, consistently with the swimmer's orientation.
+The norm of the total distributed force is also computed. \item For each neighbor: \item[] \begin{enumerate} \item[3.1] We apply the corresponding normalized force. \item[3.2] We find the nearest agent particle and apply the same and opposite force. \end{enumerate} \end{enumerate}

 In this way self-propulsion is achieved, while linear and angular momenta are locally conserved at each step.
 This procedure enables physically realistic modeling of the propulsion mechanism of a wide range of self-propelled systems, both living and artificial.